Vertebral Column

 FowlC-13-14T-7LS-14 –Cy-7

-All the bones of the vertebral column which are constructed on the same general plan are termed typical vertebrae.
-Those that deviate from the general plan are atypical vertebra.
-The typical vertebrae presents a body, an arch and processes
+All the bones of the vertebral column that are constructed on the same general plan are termed typical vertebrae.
+Those that deviate from the general plan are called atypical vertebrae.
+The typical vertebra presents a body, an arch, and processes.

 Typical Cervical Vertebrae of Ox - Vertebral Column - vetscraft